minfenli/refnerf-pl/README.md

 ### OOM errors

-You may need to reduce the batch size (`Config.batch_size`) to avoid out of memory errors.
-If you do this, but want to preserve quality, be sure to increase the number of training iterations and decrease the learning rate by whatever scale factor you decrease batch size by.
+You may need to reduce the batch size (`Config.batch_size`) to avoid out-of-memory errors.
+If you do this but want to preserve quality, be sure to increase the number of training iterations and decrease the learning rate by whatever scale factor you decrease the batch size by.

 ### Existing data loaders

 To work from an example, you can see how this function is overloaded for the different dataloaders we have already implemented:

 - Blender (*)
 - LLFF (*)